jessemillar/devlog/_posts/2018-12-22-week-4-batman.md

 1. Fixed a large number of bugs.
     - There were a lot of issues with how bounding boxes were handled.
 I had the coordinate system flipped in a weird way and that caused issues when I was spawning invisible bounding boxes for bomb explosions.
 Found the issues and squashed 'em.
 1. Documentation.
-    - I've been making a concerted effort to riddle my code with comments so future me isn't confused by how past me coded things.
+    - I've been making a concerted effort to riddle my code with comments and `README.md` files so future me isn't confused by how past me coded things.
 Feels good.

 Plans for this next week:
 1. Make skellies a bit more dangerous.